RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 * descriptor redirects like `1>&2`
 * input `<file`

+Make sure there's no space between redirection character and stream name/number.

+You can specify full path to the command to execute or short command name.
+In the latter case binary is looked up in directories specified by the `PATH` environment variable.
+By default nginx clears the environment which will usually make rtmp module run only binaries located in standard directories like `/bin` and `/usr/bin`.
+To make this always work please keep the original `PATH` variable value with the following nginx directive

+    env PATH;

 The following ffmpeg call transcodes incoming stream to HLS-ready stream (H264/AAC).
 FFmpeg should be compiled with libx264 & libfaac support for this example to work.